coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 First, find that `.pem` key file you downloaded from Amazon.
 I'm on a Mac + FireFox, so mine ended up in `~/Downloads`

-I personally like to keep these kinds of files in `~/server-keys` - which may or may not be great SecOps.
-I guess one day I'll find out.
+I personally like to keep these kinds of files in `~/server-keys`.

 So go ahead and make a folder called `server-keys` (or whatever you like) and drop it in your home directory (or wherever you like).

-You'll need to make your key not publicly viewable.
-To make sure that's the case, run
+You'll need to set the permissions on your key so it isn't publicly viewable.
+To make sure that's the case, run:

 ```
 # ~/server-keys/